laataiasu/laataiasu.github.io/content/post/2023-08-20-dear-budi/index.md

 [[Data-driven]], transparent.

 The presence of religion is there to be exploited.
 Religion is a blessing from God.
-Materialism doesn't fit in Indonesia.
+Materialism doesn't fit in [[Indonesia]].
 Those who cannot exploit religion will suffer.

 I hate data labeling and all labels, but one must do the dirty job.